slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 # Math

-All humor intended, but the point might be more profound than it appears.
+All humor intended, but the point isn't made yet.

 Let's derive it formally.